kubewarden/docs/docs/writing-policies/go/10-raw-policies.md

 ### Mutation

-You need to modify the earlier example to mutate the request instead of rejecting it.
+You need to change the earlier example to mutate the request instead of rejecting it.
 The settings should contain the `defaultUser`, `defaultAction` and `defaultRequest` to use to mutate the request if the user, the action or the resource isn't valid.